TACC/Core-CMS-Resources/README.md

 # TACC CMS Per-Site Resources

-The custom CMS code for TACC WMA Workspace Portals & Websites
+The custom CMS code for TACC WMA Workspace Websites

+To build such a CMS project, use https://github.com/TACC/Core-CMS.

 ## Related Repositories